quicwg/base-drafts/draft-ietf-quic-transport.md

 The Initial packet contains a long header as well as the Length and Packet Number fields.
 The first byte contains the Reserved and Packet Number Length bits.
-Between the SCID and Length fields, there are two additional fields specific to the Initial packet.
+Between the Source Connection ID and Length fields, there are two additional fields specific to the Initial packet.

 Token Length: